rust-lang/rust-forge/src/infra/docs/rustc-ci.md

   underlying image (switching from the trusty image to xenial was painless for us).
-- We can use ancient build environments to ensure maximum binary compatibility, for example [using CentOS 5][dist-x86_64-linux] on our Linux builders.
+- We can use ancient build environments to ensure maximum binary compatibility, for example [using CentOS 7][dist-x86_64-linux] on our Linux builders.
 - We can avoid reinstalling tools (like QEMU or the Android emulator) every time thanks to Docker image caching.
 - Users can run the same tests in the same environment locally by just running `src/ci/docker/run.sh image-name`, which is awesome to debug failures.

-We also run tests for less common architectures (mainly Tier 2 and Tier 3 platforms) on Azure Pipelines.
+We also run tests for less common architectures (mainly Tier 2 and Tier 3 platforms) in CI.
 Since those platforms are not x86 we either run everything inside QEMU or just cross-compile if we don’t want to run the tests for that platform.